sabikaafrin/sabikaafrin/README.md

 <h1 align="center">Hi 👋, I'm SABIKA AFRIN</h1>
-<h3 align="center">Web Development Fresher | Building a Career in Code</h3>
+<h3 align="center">Frontend Developer | Building a Career in Code</h3>
 <h3 align="center">About me:</h3>
 <p align="justify">
-After building a strong foundation in HTML and CSS, I am now expanding my skill set by learning JavaScript, with each GitHub repository reflecting my growth and learning progress.
-Knowledgeable in WordPress and Elementor.
+After building a strong foundation in HTML and CSS, I am now expanding my skill set by learning JavaScript & react, with each GitHub repository reflecting my growth and learning progress.
+Knowledgeable in C, C++, PHP, Basic Python, WordPress.
 Passionate about building projects and learning new technologies.
 Focused on turning my passion for coding into a successful web development career.</p>